 The Organization estimates an allowance for doubtful accounts based on a review of outstanding accounts and a consideration of historical experience.
-Receivables are presented net of allowances for doubtful accounts of \$690,000 at June 30, 2022 to provide for an estimate of accounts that may become uncollectible.
+Receivables are presented net of allowances for doubtful accounts of \$697,000 at June 30, 2023 to provide for an estimate of accounts that may become uncollectible.
+Allowance for doubtful accounts are reported on the support revenue lines associated with the initial transaction and as an administrative expense for any related earned revenue.